Neural Representations for Modeling Variation in Speech: Results

 Table~\ref{table:cors-NOS} shows the results for the Norwegian dialects dataset.
-In this case, the performance of the PMI-based Levenshtein distance is substantially (and significantly: all $z\textrm{'s} > 3$, all $p\textrm{'s} < 0.001$) higher than both of the neural methods (which did not differ from each other in terms of performance, but did improve over the MFCC approach; $z > 3$, $p < 0.001$).
+In this experiment, we only include neural representations from the best-performing fine-tuned monolingual English and multilingual model in the previous section (i.e.~\texttt{w2v2-en} and \texttt{XLSR-sv} as Swedish is more similar to Norwegian than English).
+Unfortunately, there is no monolingual Norwegian model available.
+In this case, the performance of the PMI-based Levenshtein distance is substantially (and significantly: all $z\textrm{'s} > 3$, all $p\textrm{'s} < 0.001$) higher than both of the neural methods (which did not differ from each other in terms of performance, but were improve over the MFCC approach; $z > 3$, $p < 0.001$).
 Note that the correlations are positive, as higher perceptual ratings reflected more different dialects.